nodejs/node-addon-api/README.md

 <a name="setup"></a>

-node-addon-api is based on the https://nodejs.org/api/n-api.html and supports using different N-API versison.
+node-addon-api is based on the https://nodejs.org/api/n-api.html and supports using different N-API versions.
 This allows addons built with it to run with Node.js versions which support the targetted N-API version.
 **However** node-addon-api the support model is to support only the active LTS Node.js versions.
 This means that every year there will be a new major which drops support for the Node.js LTS version which has gone out of service.